 We don't cover certain drugs and medical devices.
-If it is Medically Necessary for you to take a drug or use a medical device that we don't cover, your Provider must ask us for and get Prior Authorization before we'll cover the drug or medical device.
-One of our clinicians will review the request.
+If it is Medically Necessary for you to take a drug or use a medical device that we don't cover, your Provider must ask us for an exception and get Prior Authorization before we cover the drug or medical device.
+Your Provider or pharmacy may not charge you a copayment for covered drugs or medical devices.
+One of our clinicians reviews the request.
 If we don't approve the request for Prior Authorization, you or your Designated Representative can appeal the decision.
 See the section "Your concerns" on page 40 for Grievance and Appeal information.
 If you want more information about our pharmacy program, visit tuftshealthplan.com or call us at 888-257-1985.